Scottish Premiership: Ranking The Stadiums From Worst To Best

 Stadiums are the homes of football fans.
 These stadiums witness the highs and lows of the football clubs and their fans.
-A stadium becomes even more special if it provides the fans with various facilities and great atmosphere.
-In this article, we have ranked the best stadiums in the Scottish Premiership, according to the votes of the fans.
+A stadium becomes even more special if it provides the fans with various facilities and a great atmosphere.
+In this article, we have ranked the Scottish Premiership stadiums from worst to best, according to the votes of the fans.

-Considering various factors like atmosphere, food, view, security, view and location, here are the 10 best stadiums in the Scottish Premiership.
-This list is based on over thousands of votes casted by fans on footballgroundmap website.
+Considering various factors like atmosphere, food, view, security, facilities and location, here are the Scottish Premiership stadiums ranked from worst to best.
+This list is based on thousands of votes cast by fans on footballgroundmap website.

-The ground consists of four single tiered stands, that are covered and all seated.
-Three of the stands are of the same height, with the Main Stand at one side of the ground, being a little taller.
+The ground consists of four single-tiered stands, that are covered and all seated.
+Three of the stands are of the same height, with the Main Stand on one side of the ground, being a little taller.
 Overall the ground has a tidy compact feel to it.

-Away fans are primarily housed in the North Stand will be allocated where up to 2,000 fans can be accommodated.
+Away fans are primarily housed in the North Stand, where up to 2,000 fans can be accommodated.
 The facilities and view of the playing action are good in this area.

 In November 2019, Kilmarnock became the second club in Scotland (after Celtic) to install an area of safe standing.
 324 rail seats have been installed in parts of the East and Moffat Stands.
 This was funded entirely by supporters.

 8. Tannadice – Dundee United

 If you really love football, you will definitely love the atmosphere at Tannadice.
 The fans are known to be not so violent and yet the atmosphere there is excellent.
 It has been the home ground of Dundee United since the club was founded in 1909.
 It is a fantastic stadium that is consistently upgraded to maintain excellent facilities.